 - Fill a large saucepan with 3 inches of water.
 Bring water to a gentle simmer, then add the vinegar.
 Carefully break eggs into simmering water.
 Cook for about 3 minutes.
 Yolks should still be soft in center.
 Remove eggs from water with a slotted spoon and gently place them on a plate.
 Keep eggs warm until serving.

-- Brown the Canadian bacon in a medium skillet over medium-high heat and toast the English muffins.
+- Toast the English muffins.
 Spread toasted muffins with softened butter, and top each muffin half with a slice of bacon and one poached egg.
 Drizzle with Hollandaise sauce and sprinkle with chives.
 Serve immediately.

 Leave a comment below and share a photo on Instagram.
 Tag @twopeasandpod and hashtag it with #twopeasandtheirpod